 Star Island is committed to making our unique summer experience affordable for all.
-SIC has in place several discount programs improving affordability for new families, former staff, and new groups.
+SIC may have discount programs improving affordability for new families, former staff, and new groups.
 All discounts are mutually exclusive and can not be combined.
 Star Island will utilize the discount that offers the best value in cases where multiple discounts may apply.

 A discount application form must be submitted by the conferee requesting the discount.
-All eligibility requirements must be met and the form must be received two weeks before the conference begins.
+All eligibility requirements must be met and the form must be received at least two weeks before the conference begins.

 Additional details on the discounts can be found on the Discounts web page.